alp1n3-dev/cast/README.md

 ### file focus (> v0.5)

-- [ ] File input
+- [x] File input
-- [ ] Assertions
+- [x] Assertions
-- [ ] Re-work folders to increase clarity
+- [ ] Re-work folders & file names, to increase clarity
-- [ ] Review `fasthttp` byte buffer tricks & best practices to ensure they're utilized correctly, along with pooling (especially regarding multi-request scenarios)
+- [ ] Review `fasthttp` byte buffer tricks & best practices to ensure they're utilized correctly, along with pooling (especially regarding multi-request scenarios via file)
+- [ ] Add support for similar flags that are used in the `cli` into the `file` functionality.

 **v0.6**

-- [ ] Config
 - [ ] Add custom assertion errors to logger.
 - [ ] Run a directory (alphabetically / in order) option `cast --directory /tests/auth` (alias `-DIR`).
 Runs each `.cast` file sequentially.
 - [ ] Verify and fill out all CLI help text, instructions, and usage in the flag `.go` files.